Last Update: 10/13/19

 - Occupation and lifestyle both impact the claim to be made.
 The consequences of the ankle injury to Mr. Lazyboi with his sedentary lifestyle, as a retiree here in sunny South Florida with a penchant for stamp collecting is very different than an ankle fracture to Mr. Fisher.
 Mr. Fisher is extremely active physically as a commercial fisherman who makes his living using both his feet all the time as he fights for his catch out in the Atlantic Ocean.

-Mr. Fisher may have a much more substantial claim because his livelihood has been compromised, short term during recovery and possibly long term if his ankle can no longer be depended upon for a sure footing on a slippery boat.
+Mr. Fisher may have a much more substantial claim because his livelihood has been compromised short term and possibly long term if his ankle can no longer be depended upon for a sure footing on a slippery boat.
 Psychological damage may result, as well, if he suffers from debilitating depression as he is unable to return to the ocean waters and the work he loves.
 He and his wife and children all suffer in their spousal and familial relationships, too, resulting in damage claims of their own.

 In addition to lifestyle, age is also an important factor that the jury considers when deciding what damages to award a slip and fall victim.
 For example, consider an 18 year old who has been playing football his whole life and received a college scholarship for football.
 If he breaks his ankle in a slip and fall and can no longer play, he is likely entitled to more compensation than an 80 year old retiree who may not be as active.